 To create a habit, simply connect it to something you do daily.
 Smokers who drink coffee find it very hard to quit because they are reminded to have a cigarette every time they drink a coffee.

 It’s the same as why I like to link the castor oil pack to sleep.
-Because it’s the best time for it and it we have patients who track their sleep through monitors and it’s always improved!
+Because it’s the best time for it and it I have patients who track their sleep through monitors and have had incredible improvement!

 Eating is something that we typically do every day.
 So let’s link gratitude to that habit.